 All students are given aspirational target grades to aim for in every subject.
-Targets in most subjects are based on year 6 SATS results (KS2) and converted to a target grade for students to achieve by the end of year 11 (KS4) as shown in table 1.
+Targets in most subjects are based on year 6 SATS results (KS2) and converted to a target grade for students to achieve by the end of year 11.

-In Art, Music and Games we conduct a baseline assessment early in Year 7 and use this to determine target grades using the same approach described above.
+For KS3 Art, Music and Games we conduct a baseline assessment early in Year 7 and use this to determine target grades.

 When should my child achieve their targets?

-All students are set end of Year 11 target grades as shown in table 1.
+All students are set end of Year 11 target grades.
 Setting end of Year 11 targets for all year groups means that targets are more accurate, KS3 to KS4 transition is smoother and targets remain the same from one year to the next.

 How is my child’s work assessed?

 Teachers assess students continually during lessons to establish what they have learned.
 Additionally, students’ work is assessed each term to produce a working at grade for each subject.